 Harry is a genu-wine (ha, geddit?) country boy, who just happens to have brought his friendliness, intelligence, and sense of humour to our cellar door.
 Harry is also making sure we have all the correct bottles, caps, labels and boxes ready to go once we start bottling each wine.
 Look, it goes without saying that he’s interested in and knowledgeable about wine – we’re just very blessed he’s wandered onto the Clonakilla path and seems happy to keep on it for a while yet.

 Jane is our Sales Representative in Melbourne.
 She has a great love and knowledge of wine, has completed her WSET Diploma and has extensive experience in wine sales – including from our cellar door for a few years.
 Jane is also an accomplished and passionate horse rider, so spends her days working with two things she loves most.
 Working schmurking……livin’ the dream, is what that is.

 From time to time we have some other wonderful people serving you in our Cellar Door:

 Alistair Sands – don’t let the Kiwi accent throw you, he’s a great bloke, eh bro.
 Alistair is beyond passionate about wine, and passionate about the NZ Rugby Union team.
-His greatest love however, is his very beautiful, kind and clever wife and their cute little bubby.
+His greatest loves however, are his very beautiful, kind and clever wife and their cute little bubby.